gradle/gradle/design-docs/virtual-build-environments.md

 It should be possible to create variations of the installation recipe, e.g. to add VMs that have different software installed.

+## Managing and monitoring VMs

+As far as possible, Salt's KVM module should be used to manage VMs.
+Initially, it will be good enough to monitor availability of VMs via TeamCity's agent page.

 # Open issues

-* Do we bake our own VM images, or is it good enough to automate the VM/OS/software installation process?
-* How do we control the lifecycle of VMs?
-Which VM management/monitoring solution do we use?
 * How can we keep VMs secure, in particular if they run insecure or outdated OSes (e.g. Windows XP)?
-* How do we deal with OS updates, in particular security updates?
+* How do we deal with Windows OS updates, in particular security updates?
 * How do we allocate VMs to physical machines?
 Do all machines run the same number and type of VMs, or do we have specialized machines (e.g. Linux VMs vs. Windows VMs)?